No evidence for the cold spot in the NVSS radio survey: Alternate choices of cuts

 Finally, columns in Table~\ref{tab:cuts} labelled ``fixed center, floating radius'' correspond to case 2 from \S\ref{sec:galaxy_counts}--\ref{sec:flux_maps}, with one difference: when reporting the significance of the most anomalous radius $r$, we incorporate the {\em a posteriori} choice of radius by maximizing over $r$ as in case 3.
 (We omitted this step for simplicity in \S\ref{sec:galaxy_counts}--\ref{sec:flux_maps} because with our default cuts, all choices of $r$ turned out to give very typical values.)

-There are a few values in Table~\ref{tab:cuts} which might be interpreted as statistically significant, e.g. the example which motivated this section: for the flux range $S\ge 5$ mJy, there is a subdisc (the ``floating center, floating radius'' case) which has galaxy counts low at 2.7$\sigma$ even after accounting for the {\em a posteriori} choice of center and radius.
+There are a few values in Table~\ref{tab:cuts} which might be interpreted as statistically significant, e.g. the example which motivated this section: for the flux range $S\ge 5$ mJy, there is a subdisc (the ``floating center, floating radius'' case) which has galaxy counts low at 2.5$\sigma$ even after accounting for the {\em a posteriori} choice of center and radius.
 However, we note that the statistical significance goes away when complex sources are dropped, or if we restrict the flux range further.
 Furthermore, one can find another value in the table which supports an {\em overdensity} with the same statistical significance (the ``fixed center, fixed radius'' galaxy count case with flux range $5\le S\le 12$ mJy).
+Given the large number of entries in Table~\ref{tab:cuts}, a few high-significance values such as these are expected as statistical events.\footnote{To make this more quantitative, given only 4 independent events, the likelihood that one event is anomalous at the $2.5\sigma$ level is $\approx 2\sigma$, so getting a few such anomalous values in an analysis such as Table~\ref{tab:cuts} with many different choices of cuts is not surprising.}

-Analogously, for the flux analysis, there is a 2.8$\sigma$ low-flux subdisc in the flux range $3\le S\le 5$ mJy, but if complex sources are dropped, we find a 2.8$\sigma$ {\em high-flux} disc in the same flux range.
-Given the large number of entries in Table~\ref{tab:cuts}, a few high-significance values such as these are expected as statistical events.\footnote{To make this more quantitative, given only 9 independent events, the likelihood that one event is anomalous at the $2.8\sigma$ level is $\approx 2\sigma$, so getting a few such anomalous values in an analysis such as Table~\ref{tab:cuts} with many different choices of cuts is not surprising.} Since there is no clear pattern to the few high-significance values, and since a high source density/flux region is supported roughly as well as a low source/flux region, our interpretation of Table~\ref{tab:cuts} is that there is no evidence for either NVSS number counts or median source fluxes which are atypical in the WMAP cold spot.
+Analogously, for the flux analysis, there is a 2.9$\sigma$ low-flux subdisc in the flux range $3\le S\le 5$ mJy, but if complex sources are dropped, we find a 2.5$\sigma$ {\em high-flux} disc in the same flux range.
+Since there is no clear pattern to the few high-significance values, and since a high source density/flux region is supported as well as a low source/flux region, our interpretation of Table~\ref{tab:cuts} is that there is no evidence for either NVSS number counts or median source fluxes which are atypical in the WMAP cold spot.